 (a) 1.0 course, at least 0.5 must be from 2211F/G-2219F/G:

 2216F/G Cultures of Latin America

-FNS 2218F/G Contemporary First Nations Issues in Canada (or the former ANTH 2218F/G)
+INDIGSTU 2218F/G Contemporary First Nations Issues in Canada (formerly ANTH/FNS 2218F/G)

 2219F/G Cultures of the Middle East